Hollow Knight: Gameplay

 Hollow Knight is a 2D side-scrolling Metroidvania.
 The player controls a silent insectoid warrior who explores an underground fallen kingdom called Hallownest.
-The player character can strike enemies with a sword-like weapon called a Nail and can learn spells that allow for long-range attacks.
+The player character can strike enemies with a sword-like Nail and can learn spells that allow for long-range attacks.

-The player starts with a limited number of hit points, which are represented by masks.
+The player has a limited number of hit points, which are represented by masks.
 By striking enemies, the player character gains Soul, which is stored in a "Soul Vessel".
-Initially, the player can only use Soul to "Focus" and regenerate masks, but as the game progresses, players unlock and collect several offensive spells, which consume Soul.
-If all masks are lost, the player dies, and a Shade enemy appears at the approximate location of the player's death.
-The player loses all Geo, the game's main currency, and can hold a reduced amount of Soul.
-Players must defeat the Shade enemy to recover lost Geo and carry the normal amount of Soul.
+Initially, the player can only use Soul to "Focus" which regenerates masks, but as the game progresses, players unlock and collect several offensive spells, which consume Soul.
+Soul can also be used for some charms which are in-game boosters that help The Knight.
+If all masks are lost, the player dies, and a Shade appears at the approximate location of the player's death, marked on the map.
+The player loses all Geo, the game's main currency, and can only hold a reduced amount of Soul; they must defeat the Shade to recover lost Geo and regain their lost Soul capacity.
+If the player dies before the Shade is defeated, a new Shade appears, erasing the previous one alongside the Geo it was holding.

 During the game, the player encounters bug-themed non-player characters (NPCs) with whom they can interact.
 These characters provide information about the plot, offer aid, and sell items or services.
-Players acquire items that provide movement abilities including an additional mid-air jump, adhering to and jumping off walls, or a quick dash.
+Players acquire items that provide movement abilities including an additional mid-air jump, adhering to and jumping off walls, or a dash.
 To further customise the Knight, players can equip various charms, which can be found or purchased from NPCs.
 Some of their effects include improved combat abilities, such as granting the player more range with the Nail, or allowing them to collect Soul more easily.
-Equipping a charm takes up a certain number of limited slots, called notches.
-Many areas feature challenging enemies and bosses which the player may need to defeat in order to progress.
+Equipping a charm takes up a certain number of limited slots, called charm notches.
+Many areas feature challenging enemies and bosses that the player may need to defeat to progress.
 Defeating some bosses grants the player access to new abilities.
-If the player defeats the final boss, they are given access to a gamemode called "Steel Soul".
+If the player defeats the final boss, they are given access to a game mode called "Steel Soul".
 In this mode, dying is permanent, i.e. if the player loses all of their masks, the save slot will be reset.

-The Kingdom of Hallownest consists of several large, inter-connected areas with unique themes.
-With its nonlinear gameplay Metroidvania design, Hollow Knight does not restrict the player to one path nor require them to explore the whole world; there are places that can be missed when finishing the game, though there are obstacles that limit the player's access to various areas.
-The player may need to acquire a specific movement ability, skill, or item to progress further.
-To fast travel through the world, the player can use Stag Stations, terminals connected to a network of tunnels that are traversed via giant stag beetles; players can only travel to previously visited and unlocked stations.
+The kingdom of Hallownest consists of several large, interconnected areas with unique themes.
+With its nonlinear gameplay Metroidvania design, Hollow Knight does not restrict the player to one path nor require them to explore the whole world; there are places that can be missed when finishing the game.
+The player may need to acquire a specific movement ability, skill, or item to progress further, at certain points.
+To fast travel through the world, the player can use progressively-unlocked Stag Stations, terminals connected to a network of tunnels that are traversed via a giant stag beetle.